sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 ![syncd gbsyncd MDIO IPC](images/MDIO-IPC.png)

-The VendorSai class constructor is overloaded to handle the dynamic linking of the libraries.
-The  syncd class VendorSai currently only has a constructor with no argument.
-The linked SAI library path is determined at syncd build time.
-New constructors with arguments for the VendorSai class is introduced as the overloading constructors.
-The new constructors can either have the SAI/PAI library path as the argument or have PHY id as one of the arguments.
-When the constructor with PHY id as the argument is used, the syncd can index into the "phys" section of gearbox configuration file "gearbox\_config.json" to get the PAI library path and MDIO access library path at run time.
+A new syncd class VendorPaiDll is used by gbsyncd instance to handle PAI.
+The VendorPaiDll class has inheritance from the VendorSai class.
+The syncd class VendorSai currently only links SAI/PAI library with the SAI/PAI library path determined at syncd build time.
+The new VendorPaiDll class can have the PAI library path as one of the arguments for its constructor.
+The MDIO access library path can be another arguments for the constructor of the VendorPaiDll class.
+Both the PAI library and the MDIO access library can be dynamically linked by syncd in gbsyncd docker at run time.

 ### High-Level Design